Put on your mask and go check out these Houston murals!

 Houston has more than 1000 murals around the city.

-The owners of Up Art Gallery in downtown Houston are creating a mural map, so Houstonians can drive around and take photos with artwork.
+The owners of UP Art Studio in downtown Houston are creating a mural map, so Houstonians can drive around and take photos with artwork.

 "All of the information that I have received has been from others.
 Mural hunters, artists, management districts," explained UP Art Studio co-owner Elia Quiles.